 Biological Resources.
-Under the proposed project, there would be potentially significant impacts relating to special status wildlife and plant species, riparian habitat, and migratory wildlife corridors.
-Mitigation is proposed to reduce the identified impacts to a less-thansignificant level.
+Under the proposed project, there would be potentially significant indirect\impacts relating to special status wildlife and plant species, riparian habitat, and migratory wildlife corridors.
+Mitigation is proposed to reduce the identified impacts to a lessthan-significant level.
 Under the Alternative On-Campus Site 2, the site is fairly constrained by the trolley to the west and undeveloped hillside to the east.
 While direct impacts to biological resources may not occur with development of this site, indirect impacts to both upland and wetland resources may occur given their proximity to this site.
-Therefore, although this site would result in less direct impacts to biological resources compared to the proposed project, similar indirect impacts would occur.
+Therefore, under this alternative, similar indirect impacts would occur although this site would result in less direct impacts to biological resources as compared to the proposed project., similar indirect impacts would occur.

 Cultural Resources.
 Under the proposed project, no historical resources would be directly or indirectly impacted by construction or operation of the proposed project.
 As to archaeological and paleontological resources, including tribal resources, although the site of the proposed project is developed and disturbed, there is the potential to discover archaeological or paleontological resources during construction activities resulting in potential impacts, although any significant impacts would be reduced to less than significant with implementation of recommended mitigation measures.
-Under the Alternative On-Campus Site 2, there likely would be fewer impacts to cultural resources compared to the proposed project due to the developed nature of the site.
-Therefore, this alternative likely would result in fewer impacts to cultural resources project.
+Like the proposed project, Under-the Alternative On-Campus Site 27 there-likely would\result in be-similar\fewer-impacts to cultural resources compared to the proposed project due to the developed nature of the site.
+Therefore, this alternative likely would result in fewer-similar\impacts to cultural resources compared to the proposed project.